MaciejGazdecki/Oddaj-Rzeczy/README.md

 I used WebPack to bundle the files, I prepared the template of WebPack few months ago.
 On this webPage you can donate, things which you do not need to non-profit foundation.
 It is of course a template webPage and it is not working.
 You can register and log in to pass to donation form.
-The donation form is not finish, and it will be coded soon.
+Of course is a fake page, it is only layout, anyway records from forms are stored in real database in json format (firebase).
+I will probably continue with this project.

 Grid: https://xd.adobe.com/spec/f11fc670-7af2-4502-4013-c1f66f8d3332-872e/grid/